 “The hardest part is cutting the handles from the baskets, but that step could always be omitted if someone doesn’t feel comfortable cutting them out,” she said.

 Next, use a shower curtain ring or zip tie at each end of the chain to attach it to the bottom side of one basket.
 Everhart also used a couple of extra rings to hold the two baskets together.

 While Everhart used skeletons in her cages, you can use any fall or Halloween decor, such as scarecrows, ghosts or witches.
-Check out a craft store such as Michael’s or Hobby Lobby for these types of decorations.
+You could even go with bats, spiders, or rats if you prefer scary critters to creatures in your laundry basket Halloween cage.
+Check out a craft store for these types of decorations.

 Everhart then spray painted the baskets and shower curtains rings using a flat black paint (you can skip this step if your baskets and rings are already black).
 Once that was dry, she went over them with a metallic silver to make the baskets look dirty and aged.